-- 11. Add these lines to your program.
-They belong in the constructor after the "createWindow" line. - 12.
-Press "Compile" and fix any errors reported. - 13.
-Point the mouse at the icon for the LoginWindow class in the project window, depress the "ctrl" (control) key, and then depress the mouse button to make a menu appear. - 14.
+- 1. Click on "Compile" in the top left corner of the the editor window. - 2.
+Point the mouse at the icon for the TouchyWindow class in the project window, depress the "ctrl" (control) key, and then depress the mouse button to make a menu appear. - 3.
 Select the first item in the menu.
-It should look like "new LoginWindow()".
-The click "OK" in the create object window that appears.
-Your program's window should now display a field labeled "Username".
+It should look like "new TouchyWindow()".
+This tells BlueJ to create an instance of your class and to execute the instructions you placed in its constructor.
+Just use the default name for your instance provided by BlueJ.
+After continuing, a red icon for this new instance will appear in the bottom of the project window.
+A window will appear on the screen and any GUI components your code creates should appear within the window.